Dining with Dogs

-Mind Your and Your Dog’s Manners While Dining Out
+Mind Your and Your Dog’s Manners While Dining with Dogs

 “If your dog isn’t well-trained and won’t sit quietly by your side or at a safe distance, don’t bring him,” says Daisy Okas, a spokesperson for the American Kennel Club.
 “He shouldn’t lie in the way of the wait staff, bark, jump on people, beg for food from other patrons’ tables or pull at the leash.”
 Your dog should never stand on a chair or put any part of its body on the table.

 Never Allow the Dog to Eat From Your Plate